 1. Employee Blogging: Encouraging a Range of Perspectives

 SGN have recently started publishing a series of Q&A interviews with a range of employees in their app, to get their perspectives on how Covid-19 has impacted their job roles and their lives.
-When a news story about the business is presented through the eyes of the people that it impacts, it really helps that content to land with their audience, and builds the sense of community and identity that SGN are fostering with SGNapp.
+When a news story about the business is presented through the eyes of the people that it impacts, it really helps that content to land with their audience, and builds the sense of community and identity that the business is fostering with SGNapp.

 2. Keeping the Message Clear with Consistent Updates and Encouraging Staff to Say Their Piece